-There is considerable research evidence on the importance of being responsible or conscientious in a world full of competition, dominancy hierarchy, and unequal distribution.
+There is considerable research evidence on the importance of being responsible or conscientious in a world full of competition, dominance hierarchies, and unequal distribution of resources.
 It is supported by research in sociobiology (Gilbert, 1989/2016; Wilson, 2000).
 It is also supported by extensive psychological research on self-determination (Ryan & Deci, 2002), self-efficacy (Bandura, 1982), self-regulation (Bandura, 1991), self-control (Baumeister, Vohs, & Tice, 2007), and internal locus of control (Rotter, 1966).
 Responsibility is also important in self-forgiveness and making reparations (Bell, Davis, Griffin, Ashby, & Rice, 2017).

-“Responsibility changes everything. … The moment we decide that we are the ones who are capable of and responsible for changing things everything shifts” (Izzo, 2012).
+“Responsibility changes everything. … The moment we decide that we are the ones who are capable of and responsible for changing things, everything shifts” (Izzo, 2012).
 We not only need to choose the growth mindset (Dweck, 2007) but also the grit mindset of self-discipline, self-sacrifice, and courage for some greater good (Duckworth, 2016; Wong, 2014b, 2018b).
-In sum, without assuming personal responsibility, no one can survive and thrive as a healthy independent adult.
-Similarly, no society can long survive, if its citizens do not have any sense of social responsibility or civil duties.
+In sum, without assuming personal responsibility, no one can survive and thrive as a healthy, independent adult.
+Similarly, no society can long survive, if its citizens do not have any sense of social responsibility or civil duty.